 The Stidger house was placed on the National Register of Historic Places on March 21st, 2016.
-Plans are currently underway to save this piece of Civil War history.
+Historical Restoration plans are currently underway to save this piece of Civil War history.
 Support the restoration by clicking on our donation GoFundme site.

 to restore the building to its former glory

 102 Garrard Street, Taylorsville, Kentucky 40071, United States